Lyon-Ynov-Campus/YTrack/subjects/libraryManager/readme.md

 ## Instructions
 ### Datas structure
-- You have to create a `Book` structure able to contains thoses information on a book :
+- You have to create a `Book` structure able to contain those informations on a book :
   - Title
   - Author
   - Publication Date
   - Genre
-- Create a `Library` structure that contain a **list a books**
+- Create a `Library` structure that contain a **list of books**

 ### Files manipulation
 - Write a function to **load a library** from a file, parse the file and return an instance of `Library`.
 If the file doesn't exist, return an error.